Gerhold K. Becker: Biographical sketch

 Gerhold K. Becker grew up in Bad Salzschlirf, Hesse, the eldest son of the violinist Josef Becker and his wife Agnes née Goldbach.
-After graduating from the humanistic high school at Fulda, he studied philosophy and theology at universities in Frankfurt/Main, Heidelberg, and Munich, with, among others, Hans-Georg Gadamer, Dieter Henrich, Hermann Krings, Robert Spaemann, Michael Theunissen, Ernst Tugendhat and Heinrich Fries, Alois Grillmeier, Wolfhart Pannenberg, Karl Rahner, Trutz Rendtorff and Eugen Biser, under whose direction he completed a summa cum laude dissertation on the thinking of Ernst Troeltsch.
-In 1975-1986 he taught at Munich University's Institute for Christian World View and Philosophy of Religion.
+After graduating from the humanistic high school at Fulda, he studied philosophy and theology at universities in Frankfurt am Main, Heidelberg, and Munich, with, among others, Hans-Georg Gadamer, Dieter Henrich, Hermann Krings, Robert Spaemann, Michael Theunissen, Ernst Tugendhat and Heinrich Fries, Alois Grillmeier, Wolfhart Pannenberg, Karl Rahner, Trutz Rendtorff and Eugen Biser, under whose direction he completed a summa cum laude dissertation on the thinking of Ernst Troeltsch.
+In 1975-1986 he taught at LMU Munich's Institute for Christian World View and Philosophy of Religion.
 During this time he met his future wife, the musicologist and concert pianist Siglind Bruhn.
 In January 1986 he accepted a position at the Department of Religion and Philosophy of what is now Hong Kong Baptist University.
-In 1987 his wife joined him in Hong Kong, where she taught for six years at The University of Hong Kong.
-In 1991 Becker was asked to establish Hong Kong's first Centre for Applied Ethics and become its founding director; in 1992, he was elected as an Ordinary Member to the European Academy of Sciences and Arts.
+In 1987, his wife joined him in Hong Kong, where she taught for six years at The University of Hong Kong.
+In 1991, Becker was asked to establish Hong Kong's first Centre for Applied Ethics and become its founding director; in 1992, he was elected as an Ordinary Member to the European Academy of Sciences and Arts.
 From 1996-2004, he served on the Hong Kong Government's Council on Human Reproductive Technology, initially as a member, then as the chairman of its Ethics Committee.
 Since 2004 he is a regular visiting professor at the Graduate School of Philosophy and Religion, Assumption University of Thailand, Bangkok.